Spuyten Duyvil and Port Morris Railroad

 Spuyten Duyvil and Port Morris Railroad was a railroad built in what is today the West Bronx and South Bronx in New York City, United States.
 It ran from the junction between the West Side Line and the Hudson River Railroad near Spuyten Duyvil Creek, then along the Harlem River to the northwestern shore of the East River in what is today the Port Morris section of the Bronx.
+Part of the line was incorporated into the Metro-North Railroad's Hudson Line, while other parts were abandoned and removed.

 History

 Waterfront section

 The Spuyten Duyvil and Port Morris Railroad was built in 1842, and bought by the New York and Harlem Railroad in 1853, as part of a proposal by NY&H Vice President Gouverneur Morris Jr. to integrate it into a new industrial section of the waterfront.
 In 1864, the entire NY&H including the SD&PM was acquired by the New York Central and Hudson River Railroad (NYC) and the segment north of Mott Haven Junction became part of the NYC Hudson Division, whereas the remaining Port Morris Branch continued its status as part of the Harlem Division.
 By 1871, it connected what became the New York and Putnam Railroad to the Hudson River Railroad.
 By 1905–1906, the line had been rebuilt and electrified.

 When the Harlem River Ship Canal was built, the line was realigned along the north side in Marble Hill, Manhattan.
 Part of the original segment around Marble Hill became a freight spur leading to the Kingsbridge Freight Station, but the track around the northern and western sides of Marble Hill was later removed and no trace of it exists.
 Today, the realigned line serves as the segment of the Metro-North Railroad Hudson Line between Mott Haven Junction and the West Side Line.
 The former Kingsbridge Freight Spur and station has been occupied by the grounds of the John F. Kennedy High School since the 1970s.
 The New York and Putnam Railroad spur remained until 1999.